Queen Mary's Grammar School: Admissions

 Admittance to the school is by entrance exam taken at the age of 10/11.
 Since September 2020, 180 pupils enter the school in September each year, increased gradually from 96 in September 2012.
-The school has grown from 718 in 2011 to 1,305 in 2022, as a consequence of this sustained expansion.
+The school has grown from 718 in 2011 to 1,305 in 2022.

-There is separate admission into the Sixth Form based on academic performance at GCSE.
+There is separate admission into the Sixth Form based on academic performance at GCSE, requiring a minimum score of 54 points in GCSEs and least a 7 in the applicant's chosen subjects.
 As of 2019, there are over 400 students on roll in the Sixth Form.
 At this stage of the school, girls are also admitted.

 History

 Foundation

-It was founded in 1554 by George and Nicolas Hawe, two leading townsmen, with Queen Mary I as its royal patron and benefactor.
+The school was founded in 1554 by George and Nicolas Hawe, two leading townsmen, with Queen Mary I as its royal patron and benefactor.
 At the time it had about sixty pupils, all boys, and taught Classics almost exclusively.

 New sites

 The school has grown significantly since its foundation and moved three times.
 Originally housed in an old town guild-hall near St Matthew’s Church, it moved to Park Street in 1811, into new buildings in Lichfield Street in 1850 (a site now used by Queen Mary's High School) and finally to a purpose-built school on the Mayfield site in 1965.